Chavithra/degiro-connector/README.md

 This library provides the tools to convert Degiro's JSON data into something more programmer-friendly.

-Here is the list of available data type :
+Here is the list of available data types :

 |**Type**|**Description**|
 |:-|:-|